SnpM/scraipe/docs/advanced_usage/multi_scraper.md

 # MultiScraper Tutorial

-This tutorial explains how to use and extend the [MultiScraper][scraipe.extended.MultiScraper] for scraping multiple types of URLs.
+This tutorial explains how to use and extend the [`MultiScraper`][scraipe.defaults.multi_scraper] to process diverse links.

 ## Overview

-MultiScraper is designed to handle links by delegating the scrape request to appropriate scrapers based on predefined ingress rules.
-If none of the rules match, a fallback scraper is used.
-This design allows flexible and fault-tolerant scraping.
+`MultiScraper` handles links by delegating scrape requests to appropriate scrapers based on predefined ingress rules.
+It's designed for flexible and fault-tolerant scraping.

 ## How It Works

-- **Ingress Rules**: Each rule consists of a regex pattern and an associated scraper.
-If a URL matches the pattern, the corresponding scraper is used.
+- **Ingress Rules**: Each [`IngressRule`][scraipe.defaults.multi_scraper.IngressRule] consists of a regex pattern and an associated scraper.
+If a link matches the pattern, the corresponding scraper is used.
-- **Fallback Scraper**: A scraper that is used when none of the ingress rules succeed.
+- **Rule Processing**: The rules are processed in order.
+If a rule succeeds, its result is immediately returned.
+If the rule passes or fails, subsequent rules have the opportunity to match and scrape the links.
 - **Error Preservation**: When enabled, errors from failed scraping attempts are preserved for debugging.

 ## Usage